-The uses of bamboo seem to go on forever.
-From bamboo socks for your feet, to bamboo hair brushes for your head, bamboo can do it all.
+The uses for bamboo seem to go on forever.
+From bamboo socks for your feet to bamboo hair brushes for your head, bamboo can do it all.
 You can even build houses with bamboo and provide them with energy from bamboo.
 For thousands of years, farmers have understood the practical and nutritional benefits of eating fresh bamboo shoots.
 So doesn’t it also make sense to brew hot tea from bamboo leaves?

 Yes, you can brew tea from dried bamboo leaves, and the tradition dates back many centuries.
 As the fastest growing plant on earth, and a grass, bamboo leaves are readily available and easy to harvest.
-Not only that, but there are also a wide range of health benefits associated with drinking bamboo leaf tea.
-Like most kinds of tea, the process for brewing bamboo leaves is incredibly easy.
+Not only that but there are also a wide range of health benefits associated with drinking bamboo leaf tea.
+Like most kinds of tea, the process of brewing bamboo leaves is incredibly easy.
 And with close to 2,000 varieties of bamboo to choose from, there are definitely some species of bamboo that will produce better tasting tea than others.

 Why drink bamboo leaf tea?

 You can prepare bamboo leaf tea from a great number of different types of bamboo.
-The tea is caffeine free, the aroma is very pleasant, and the taste is mild and refreshing.
+The tea is caffeine-free, the aroma is very pleasant, and the taste is mild and refreshing.

 If you’re capable of growing your own bamboo, or walking into the forest to find some growing, then you can make your own tea.
-And this should not be difficult, because bamboo is the fastest growing plant known to man.
+And this should not be difficult, because bamboo is the fastest growing plant known to mankind.
 Unlike bamboo shoots, which are also delicious and nutritious, bamboo leaves are available all year long, so the tea can be enjoyed at any time.